Fourth Spanish Armada: Battle of Kinsale

-Within moments, the retreat devolved into a route with English troops cutting as many as they could down.
+Within moments, the retreat devolved into a rout with English troops cutting as many as they could down.
 The Spanish however managed to stand their ground, 200 of them standing alone, and unable to retreat.
 They were nearly annihilated before the remainder surrendered - Ocampo giving his sword to Captain John Pikeman, one of Mountjoy's cornets.
 The English also captured a number of standards.

 Finally, around noon, the Spanish in Kinsale decided to advance after hearing gunfire.
 They halted when they saw a large body of English advancing towards them taunting them by displaying the captured Spanish flags with celebratory gunfire.
 The Spanish then sallied out, first in small numbers, probing the English defences without success, but at around 9 pm the Spaniards drew out in strength.
 Fighting raged in the darkness for two hours the Spanish managed to overrun the first trench but got no further and the English led by Oliver St John who was wounded in the process, forced them back to within the walls.

 The Irish meanwhile, retreated back north in defeat and disarray.
 The English cavalry pursued them until they either were exhausted or could not go through boggy land.
 Tyrone escaped and managed an orderly retreat from then on.
 By the end of the battle the English had killed some 500-800 Irish and ninety Spanish soldiers.
 Of the Spanish some three fourths out of 200 were killed outright; the commander, two captains and 47 others ranks had surrendered.
 English losses in the battle were no more than twelve killed and maybe triple that number wounded.
 O'Donnell's rearguard however arrived too late to the battle and did not see action.
 Seeing the rout of Tyrone, O'Donnell now heartbroken attempted to reach Zubiaur at Castlehaven.